Should I keep my appointment with my COSMC provider?

 - Rigorous hand hygiene protocol is enforced for all COSMC Team Members

-- We are screening all patients for symptoms and travel history.
-Those patients with symptoms or travel exposure risk will be asked to leave and reschedule their appointment, and to contact their primary care physician or local ER for care and guidance.
+- We are screening all patients for COVID symptoms.
+Those patients with symptoms will be asked to leave and reschedule their appointment, and to contact their primary care physician or local ER for care and guidance.
 In the rare instance when the appointment is for a musculoskeletal emergency/urgency, we adhere to rigorous CDC and public health protocols designed to prevent transmission.